 All Elmhurst University students participate in an Experiential Learning opportunity, which integrates course-based learning with related experiences outside of the classroom.

-Students may participate in Experiential Learning in many ways, including domestic and international travel courses, service-learning courses, internships, clinical work and student teaching.
+Students may participate in Experiential Learning in many ways, including domestic and international travel courses, service-learning courses, internship courses, clinical work and student teaching.
 Many students also complete their Experiential Learning in service programs like Habitat for Humanity, or off-campus research, where skills and values developed in the classroom may be applied in an off-campus setting.

 Many students complete their Experiential Learning through a non-course-based program, titled EXP 250.
 For more information about each program, please contact the person listed in parentheses.

-- Chemistry Off-Campus Research Experience (Michelle Applebee)
+- Off-Campus Research Experience (Mary Walsh)

-- EC Academic Service-Learning Program (Mary Walsh)
+- Academic Service Learning Program (Mary Walsh)

-- EC Habitat for Humanity (Mary Walsh)
+- Habitat for Humanity (Mary Walsh)

-- Field Experiences in Music (Peter Griffin)
+- Field Experiences in Music (James Hile)